Public Transportation in Vienna - Tickets, Cards or Passes?

 It is a tourist city pass similar to the city card that helps a visitor gain:

-⭐ Free fast track entry to top 60+ Vienna’s main tourist attractions
+⭐ Free fast track skip-the-line entry to top 60+ Vienna’s main tourist attractions

 ⭐ Free unlimited travel on the metro, tram and bus networks for 24, 48 or 72 hours (*based on the add-on Travel Card)